Syedameher90/E-commerce1/README.md

 # E-commerce1
-this E-commerce website is a very beneficial  for beginners
+This E-commerce website is a very beneficial  for beginners Author - Meherunisa